vercel/og-image/README.md

 3. Change directory with `cd og-image`
 4. Make changes by swapping out images, changing colors, etc (see [contributing](https://github.com/zeit/og-image/blob/master/CONTRIBUTING.md) for more info)
 5. Run locally with `now dev` and visit [localhost:3000](http://localhost:3000)  (if nothing happens, run `npm install -g now`)
-4. Deploy to the cloud by running `now` and you'll get a unique URL
+6. Deploy to the cloud by running `now` and you'll get a unique URL
+7. Setup [GitHub](https://zeit.co/github) to autodeply on push and set an `alias` in [now.json](https://zeit.co/github) to customize your URL.

 Alternatively, you can do a one-click to deploy with the button below.